balena-io/balena-cli/docs/balena-cli.md

 List the device types supported by balena (like 'raspberrypi3' or 'intel-nuc').

+By default, only actively supported device types are listed.
+The --all option can be used to list all device types, including those that are no longer supported by balena.

 The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents data types like lists and empty strings (for example, the ALIASES column contains a